cloudmesh-community/fa18-523-71/project-report/report.md

 **:mortar_board: Learning Objectives**

-* Run different Machine learning Algorithms to classify the loan defaulters
+* Run different Machine learning Algorithms to classify the loan defaulters and find the most optimal model
 * Learn how to use the Microsoft Azure platform